micahswab/RiskMetrics/README.md

 ## System Description
 RiskMetrics provides risk management metrics for any given software package.
-It utilizes nexB's [scancode-toolkit](https://github.com/nexB/scancode-toolkit) to scan a software package's source code for license information.
+It utilizes nexB's [scancode-toolkit](https://github.com/nexB/scancode-toolkit) to scan a software package's source code for license information (i.e., how many files are licensed, what types of licenses are used, etc.).
 RiskMetrics also checks the provided software package’s [Common Platform Enumeration (CPE)](https://scap.nist.gov/specifications/cpe/) against the [National Vulnerability Database (NVD)](https://nvd.nist.gov).
 Presence in this database indicates a documented security vulnerability within the software package.

+### Use Case
+- _Title:_ Provide Risk Management Metrics on Software Package
+- _Primary Actor:_ Open Source Contemplator (someone interested in utilizing OSS)
+- _Goal in Context:_ Provide metrics for determination of risk in any given software package
+- _Stakeholders:_ Open Source Contemplator, Software Package Vendor
+- _Preconditions_ Software package is present in system
+- _Main Success Scenario:_ Software package is analyzed and results outputted
+- _Failed End Conditions:_ Software package fails to be analyzed
+- _Trigger:_ Executes ./start.sh and provides software package

 ## Dependencies
 * macOS Sierra (10.12.x)